Kodeworks/rust-nannou-workshop/part1/README.md

 ### 🌐 Exercise 1-A: Change the colors
 We are going to set different colors for our background and our circle.
-In Nannou there multiple ways to define colors.
+In Nannou there are multiple ways to define colors.
 The easiest method is to use [_color constants_](/texts/cheat-sheet.md#color-constants)

 📎 _The color constants link above points to the Cheat Sheet in [`texts/cheat-sheet.md`](/texts/cheat-sheet.md) This document is a selection of tips, snippets, and info that can be helpful during the workshop._